Catholic Social Services of Washtenaw County is a member agency of the Diocese of Lansing Catholic Charities.

 WHAT ADOPTION SERVICES DOES CSSW OFFER?

-Preplacement assessments, counseling for birth parents, placement and post DSC02076placement services are offered by Catholic Social Services.
+Preplacement assessments, counseling for birth parents, placement and post placement services are offered by Catholic Social Services.
 The Agency recognizes adoption as a lifelong process that significantly changes and impacts one’s life.
 To that end, we offer counseling, education and support to anyone in the community whose life has been touched by adoption at any point in their lives.

 WHAT IS A HOME STUDY?